lanestevens/class_fundamentals/tasks.md

 __Requirement:__  Any input columns without formatting specifications shall use the default format rule.

+The complete creation of the _format_ method will resolve the next 6 failing tests.
 ```python
     def format(self, record):
         if not isinstance(record, dict):